nomilous/ntree/README.md

 ## ?

-TODO: It assembles a `tree` of data from fragments recursed out of the `config.mount` directory.
+It assembles a `tree` of data from fragments recursed out of the `config.mount` directory.

-TODO: Each fragment is a node/javascript file with data per whatever it `module.exports`.
+Each fragment is a node/javascript file with data per whatever it `module.exports`.

 TODO: It synchronizes changes: file system ---> `tree`